-No, it’s not actually ‘National New Jersey Day’
+No, today is not actually ‘National New Jersey Day’

 Total BS. #FakeHoliday